gtque/shrendd/documents/tutorials/libraryImport/README.md

 You can check your work against the files in the `solution` directory.
 Don't fret if it is not an exact match.
 A lot of the structure is up to your decisions, especially the config-template.yml file.
 While not an exact match, the solution files should give you a pretty good idea of whether you were correct or not.

+## Halfway there...
+Importing templates is great and all, but there isn't any ide support.
+Single imports are easy enough to grok, but multiple imports or multiple files with imports or both, can be difficult to keep track of and form a mental picture of the full template.
+Shrendd provides the **"build"** action that will build the full template without rendering so that you can review the full template file.
+To run shrendd with the build action you can specify the `-b` or `--build` parameters.
+The built files will be put in the `target` directory just like the rendered files.

+1. Run `./shrendd -b` or `./shrendd --build`
+2. Check the `deploy/target/render` directory

 ## Teardown
 local instance of nexus3 running in docker
 1. cd to `shrendd/build/test/teardown/nexus`